 (6) The Commissioner of Police must not delegate the function of classifying information or documents as confidential police information except to a Deputy Commissioner of Police or an Assistant Commissioner of Police.

-[Section 20A inserted by No. 73 of 2006 s.
-113; amended by No. 35 of 2014 s.
+[Section 20A inserted: No. 73 of 2006 s.
+113; amended: No. 35 of 2014 s.
 39.]

 Part III — Enforcement